<?xml version="1.0" encoding="UTF-8"?>

 <title>screen_manufacturing</title>

-<description>Manufacturing Process of Screen
+<description>Manufacturing Process of Screens

 Once the glass substrates are ready, the next step depends on the kind of thin film transistor (TFT) backplane technology that is being employed.
-The TFT backplane is the electronic controller for the display and controls individual pixels within the displ…</description>
+The TFT backplane acts as the electronic control layer of the display and regulates individual pixels.
+There are sev…</description>

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=screen_market&amp;rev=1780076072&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=screen_market&amp;rev=1780650962&amp;do=diff">

 <dc:format>text/html</dc:format>